Luisin13/dotfiles/readme.md

-# My dotfiles (WIP)
+# My dotfiles

-Currently working on automating all setup for my envroment like Git, Powershell, VS Code and more!
+Currently working on automating all Windows environment settings like Git, Powershell, VS Code and more!